OddCommon/oddcommon-code-test/README.md

 🤘

+## Instructions

+1. Download this repo
+2. Check out the figma
+3. Read the readme
+4. Make magic happen
+5. Create a new repo and push

 ## The task:

 Build a single page application that shows a list of curated videos from Vimeo.
 The page should populate with the static thumbnail provided by Vimeo, its title and a set of like and dislike buttons.
 These buttons should persist their like or disliked status between page refreshes.